awsdocs/aws-transit-gateway-guide/doc_source/transit-gateway-centralized-router.md

 ## Overview<a name="transit-gateway-centralized-router-overview"></a>

 The following diagram shows the key components of the configuration for this scenario\.
 In this scenario, there are three VPC attachments and one Site\-to\-Site VPN attachment to the transit gateway\.
-Packets from the subnets in VPC, A, VPC B, and VPC C that have the internet as a destination, route first through the transit gateway and then route to the VPN\.
+Packets from the subnets in VPC A, VPC B, and VPC C that have the internet as a destination, route first through the transit gateway and then route to the VPN\.
 Packets from one VPC that have a destination of a subnet in another VPC, for example from 10\.1\.0\.0 to 10\.2\.0\.0, route through the transit gateway\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/vpc/latest/tgw/images/transit-gateway-centralized.png)